Leadwerks/Documentation/2dspace.md

 The first iteration of the loop prints 0.5, then 0.75, and so on.
 Each time the returned number gets closer to the target value of 10, but it moves less and less each time until it finally reaches 10.

 Let's put our math into action and see what constant and smooth motion look like on the screen, with this simple program.
 You can copy and paste this code into the Main.lua file of a new Lua project.
-Press the left and right keys to move the target value to the either side of the screen, and watch how the two boxes move.
 ```lua
 --Get the displays
 local displays = GetDisplays()